lvgl/docs_old/get-started/quick-overview.md

 Every object has a parent object where it is create.
 For example if a label is created on a button, the button is the parent of label.
 The child object moves with the parent and if the parent is deleted the children will be deleted too.

 Children can be visible only on their parent.
-It other words, the parts of the children out of the parent are clipped.
+In other words, the parts of the children out of the parent are clipped.

 A *screen* is the "root" parent.
 You can have any number of screens.
 To get the current screen call `lv_scr_act()`, and to load a screen use `lv_scr_load(scr1)`.